-A revised, third draft was prepared and submitted as a document to the PAME I-2019 meeting in Malmø, Sweden, 4-8 February 2019.
+A revised, third draft was prepared and submitted to the PAME I-2019 meeting in Malmø, Sweden, 4-8 February 2019.
+PAME approved the guidelines, subject to final edits and comments received by February 12.
+A few additional comments were received after the Malmø meeting and they have been incorporated into the draft guidelines.